How To Start A Partnership Firm?

 When registering a partnership firm in India for startups, there are some basics that need to be covered.
 Partnership and proprietorship are the two most popular forms of business organisations in India.
 This is because these two forms of organisations are relatively easy to set up ad have a number of requirements that need to be followed that are less compared to LLPs and Companies.
-In this article we will be looking at how to start a partnership firm.
+In this article we will be looking at what is a partnership business and how to start a partnership firm.

 What Is A Partnership Firm?